manavmehta/Mallya/README.md

 # Instructions to add Mallya to your Telegram
 * Add Mallya to your Telegram by clicking [this link](https://t.me/MallyaBot)
-* Play with the Kingfisher
+* Chat with the King of good times